omar-amrani/build-your-ios-test-app/README.md

 # Build your first iOS test app
-This repository aims to help you get started building your first iOS app integrating Intercom iOS SDK.
-You'll learn how to build a simple app that allows to register/signout users as well as displaying/hiding the messenger.
+This repository aims to help you get started building your first iOS app integrating the Intercom iOS SDK.
+You'll learn how to build a simple app that allows you to register/signout users as well as displaying/hiding the messenger.

 ## 1- Must know before writing your iOS app

-While building this app, the main file that you'll be interacting with are:
+While building this app, the main files that you'll be interacting with are:

 - **AppDelegate.swift**: the Application Delegate is an object which receives notifications when the UIApplication object reaches certain states (App launching and teardown).
 For example "applicationDidFinishLaunching" function is used to handle on-startup configuration and construction and "applicationWillTerminate" function can be used to shutdown an app gracefully.
 - **ViewController.swift**: the view controller manages a portion of an app’s user interface as well as the interactions between that interface and the underlying data.